-The Decision Below Impermissibly Interferes with Church Autonomy and Entangles Judges in Assessing Religiosity.
+The Court of Appeals' Decision Impermissibly Interferes with Church Autonomy and Entangles Judges in Assessing Religiosity.

 It is a foundational premise of our constitutional system that religious organizations enjoy the "power to decide for themselves, free from state interference, matters of church government as well as those of faith and doctrine."
 Kedroff v.
 St. Nicholas Cathedral of Russian Orthodox Church in N. Am., 344 U.S. 94, 116 (1952).

-The decision below flouts this basic principle, results in impermissible judicial oversight of religious teaching and structure, and introduces great uncertainty for any group that sincerely believes it operates "for a religious purpose."
+The court of appeals' decision flouts this basic principle, results in impermissible judicial oversight of religious teaching and structure, and introduces great uncertainty for any group that sincerely believes it operates "for a religious purpose."